Student Services

 Please be reminded that if you are at immediate risk or harm contact the Police on 999.

-Please use the ‘feeling unsafe’ page on the Student Hub to report any concerns for yourself or a friend.
+Please use the ‘Worried About Something or Someone’ page on the Student Hub to report any concerns for yourself or a friend.

 Email or call the number listed below – they will be manned during working hours only.